 - Scheme location

-- Length and diameter of pressure pipe
+- Length and diameter of penstock pipe

 - Flow Duration Curve and compensation flow

 - Type of turbine required (if already known)

-- Any unusual constraints of the site e.g. environmental sensitivities
+- Any unusual constraints of the site e.g. access difficulties, environmental sensitivities

-The typical lead time for a turbine, from placing an order to delivery on site, is between 6 and 10 months.
+The typical lead time for a turbine, from placing an order to delivery on site, is between 6 and 12 months.
 This is an important consideration when planning the timescale of a development.